mattsherwood87/CoNNECT/docs/source/administration/booking.rst

    :align:  center
    :width:  100%

-   Fig. 5 MRI calender shown in week view.
+   MRI calender shown in week view.

 Step 5: Once into bookings, select the desired date and time specified by the subject.
 A menu will be displayed, such as Figure 6.
 Choose the dropdown menu to specify the duration of the scan.
 Correct the time in Service Details if necessary.